 Products to kill red mite

-There are products used in commercial poultry housing, however most of these are only available in very large quantities so aren’t suitable or cost effective for backyard flocks with smaller houses.
+There are products used in commercial poultry housing for getting rid of red mite, however most of these are only available in very large quantities so aren’t suitable or cost effective for backyard flocks with smaller houses.

 There is a new (end of 2017) noteworthy commercial product from MSD Animal Health called Exzolt.
 This is different to other commercial products because it is added to the drinking water.
 The active ingredient is called fluralaner and this is absorbed by the gut and enters the bird’s bloodstream.
 It attacks the female mite’s nervous system and causes the mite to die after a blood feed.